 Who can I contact if my question isn’t answered here?

 We know there are many more questions not answered here.
-We may not have all of the answers just yet.
-Like you, we are feeling our way in the dark here.
+Covid continues to impact us in New Zealand (and the rest of the world) in unpredicatable ways, and situations can change quickly.
 Feel free to send us your questions via the Contact Form.
 We will continue to share more information over the coming months, so as always, keep your eyes on the Electric Fencepost, our Kiwiburn Facebook Page and of course our website and FAQs page for the latest updates.

 What can I expect at Gate?

-There may be longer queues this year as every passenger in every car will be asked a questionnaire provided by the Ministry of Health.
-On Wednesday there will be a tent staffed by local Ministry of Health nurses who can perfom an on-site Covid Test if the outcome of the questionnaire and other factors warrant it.
-We ask all participants to be patient as our end goal is to ensure that once on the Paddock, every person can enjoy the Burn as they do every year and know that they are in a safe environment.
+As with the event in 2021, expect longer queues as every passenger in every car will likely be asked a questionnaire provided by the Ministry of Health.
+There may also again be a tent staffed by local Ministry of Health nurses who can perfom an on-site Covid Test if the outcome of the questionnaire and other factors warrant it.
+Our end goal is to ensure that once on the Paddock, every person can enjoy the Burn as they do every year and know that they are in a safe environment.

 What should I do if I have cold/flu symptoms?